Théâtre ChoChotte

 The Théâtre ChoChotte was inaugurated in 1986 by Madame Caussade, who was an artist and an entrepreneur, and also a designer of haute couture whose shop was located at the current address of the theater.
 Since it was created, the theatre has always been a Parisian erotic performance hall located at 34 rue Saint-André-des-Arts, in the 6th arrondissement of Paris.

 History

-Until 1986, the ChoChotte theater hall was a haute couture shop in which Madame Caussade used to receive her customers.
+Until 1986, the ChoChotte theater hall was an haute couture shop in which Madame Caussade used to receive her customers.

 After having spent her entire career dressing women with her creations, Madame Caussade decided, from 1986, to offer her customers, and women in general, a place no longer to come and dress, but to undress, and thus she transformed her shop into a performance hall in which new erotic shows are created every week.

 The establishment has been the subject of media reports.